daserzw/fedoidc/doc/profile/swamid.rst

   The public part of the RP's signing key are expected to be part of the metadata statement.
 3 If the FO accepts the metadata statement as syntactically correct and adhering to the Federations policy.
-It will add the metadatat statement to the list of metadata statements that can be signed by the MDSS.
+It will add the metadata statement to the list of metadata statements that can be signed by the MDSS.

+After this the FO will at intervals do (2).
+If nothing has change in the metadata nothing more will happen.
+If something has changed then the FO will do (3).

 ------------------------------------
 Using the signed metadata statements